West, TX Fertilizer Plant Had Only $1 Million Liability InsurancePosted: May 4, 2013

 “It’s hard to say what measures they were taking, but clearly the number of reported instances of burglary is alarming,” Sam Mannan, who teaches chemical engineering at Texas A&M University in College Station, said in an interview.
 “Probably their measures were not up to snuff.”‘ [….]

 The facility was often open after hours, as farmers frequently need access to fertilizer and would pick up loads informally, said Ken Kubala, a former West city secretary.
 That attracted not only ammonia thieves but vandals and petty burglars, including one who watched pornography on an office computer and another who stole a box of Oreo cookies, according to the sheriff’s incident report.
+According to One Sure Insurance officials, this kind of occurrence would justify an audit and possibly a foreclosure, elsewhere in America.

 Deputies found a leaking tank of anhydrous ammonia at the plant as recently as Oct.
 15, after a resident reported an ammonia smell “so strong it can burn your eyes.”
 The plant manager turned off the tank and told deputies a valve had been tampered with, according to a police call log….